 Personal Attributes: The MBA-AC prefers applicants who are mature, honest, flexible, and personable.
 Due to the prevalence of interactive instruction methods such as case studies and teamwork, applicants are also expected to have strong communication and interpersonal skills.
 Evidence of these qualities could be deduced in application essays, letters of evaluation, the résumé and the personal interview.

-Managerial and Professional Potential: The goal of College of Business and Economics is to admit applicants who have clearly articulated and well-defined career goals and a high potential for success in business and managerial positions.
-The Admissions Committee reviews applicants’ essays, letters of recommendation, résumé and quality of personal interview against key areas of competence which includes individual initiative and creativity, leadership, adaptability and perseverance.
+Managerial and Professional Potential: The goal of CBE is to admit applicants who have clearly articulated and well-defined career goals and a high potential for success in business and managerial positions.
+The MBA-AC reviews applicants’ essays, letters of recommendation, résumé and quality of personal interview against key areas of competence which includes individual initiative and creativity, leadership, adaptability and perseverance.

 Diversity: In order to promote a more creative and dynamic learning environment, the MBA-AC, through its selection process, attempts to provide a degree of diversity for each entering class.
 We believe that our interactive teaching method and emphasis on teamwork can provide better results if students comprise a diverse pool in terms of cultural background, gender, educational and professional experiences, age, and future career paths.